DanCharousek/firefox-extension-with-vue/Article/article-part_1.md

         }
     }

-Now if you hit the reload button, instead of the default extension icon (the puzzle piece) icon you provided should appear.
+Now if you hit the reload button, instead of the default extension icon (the puzzle piece) the one you provided should appear.

 Now it's got some look so we can finally show it to the friends.
 But it still does nothing much.
 So you know what, better don't show it to anyone yet...